 Annual OPEB Cost and Net OPEB Obligation - The College's annual OPEB cost (expense) consists of Annual Required Contribution (ARC) plus Interest on Net OPEB Obligation minus Adjustment to ARC.
 The Annual Required Contribution is the employer's periodic required contribution actuarially determined in accordance with the parameters of GASB Statement 45, Accounting and Financial Reporting by Employers for Post Employment Benefits Other Than Pensions.
-The Interest on Net OPEB Obligation.
+The Interest on Net OPEB Obligation is the interest at the assumed investment return on the beginning of year Net OPEB obligation.
 The Adjustment to ARC is the amortization of the discounted present value of the balance of the beginning of year Net OPEB Obligation.
 The Net OPEB Obligation is the sum of the OPEB liability or cost already booked at transition to Statement 45 and the cumulative difference between the Annual OPEB Cost and the employer's contributions to the OPEB plans since the effective date of Statement 45.
 The following table presents the components of the College's annual OPEB cost for the year, the amount actually contributed to the plan, and changes in the College's net OPEB obligation to the Plan:

-Annual required contribution \$ 261,051 Interest on net OPEB obligation Adjustment to annual required contribution - Annual OPEB cost (expense) Contributions paid 261,051 53,365 Increase in net OPEB obligation Net OPEB obligation - beginning of year 207,6 8 6 494,322 Net OPEB obligation - end of year \$ 702,008
+Annual required contribution \$ 208,282

+Interest on net OPEB obligation -

+Adjustment to annual required contribution

+Annual OPEB cost (expense) 208,282

+Contributions paid , 59,000

+Increase in net OPEB obligation 149,282

+Net OPEB obligation - beginning of year 702,008

+Net OPEB obligation - end of year \$ 851,290